How our services are affected by Coronavirus (Covid-19)

 Walk-in services are not operating.

 SHiP services at the Cumberland Centre, Tavistock and Kingsbridge are closed, but we are coordinating all these services from SHiP Derriford – on the telephone, online and by post.
-Please call 01752 431124 to speak to us.
+Please call 01752 431124 to speak to us (we are closed Tuesday afternoons after 12.30pm).

 Staff remain on site for emergencies.